Dstaikos/go-reloaded/README.md

-🧠 Text Completion & Auto-Correction Tool
+Text Completion & Auto-Correction Tool

-✨ A Go project for smart text editing and formatting
+A Go project for smart text editing and formatting

 📖 Description

-This project is a text completion and correction tool written in Go 🐹.
+This project is a text completion and correction tool written in Go.

 It takes an input text file, applies a series of automatic corrections and transformations, and writes the modified text into an output file.

 🔧 The purpose is to simulate a small-scale text editor capable of fixing grammar, formatting, and capitalization — automatically!

-It’s part of a peer-reviewed (audited) project, where students correct each other’s work 👩‍💻👨‍💻.
+It’s part of a peer-reviewed (audited) project, where students correct each other’s work .

 🚀 How it works